Treating Mesothelioma with Palliative Care

 Patients undergoing chemotherapy should report any and all side effects to their doctor.
-There are medications to help mitigate any uncomfortable reactions to chemotherapy drugs.
+There are medications to help reduce any uncomfortable reactions to chemotherapy drugs.

 Similar to chemotherapy, radiation can be used as a curative or palliative treatment.
 Patients who are in poor health and can’t undergo invasive surgery can be given radiation therapy to shrink or eliminate tumors.
-This is especially helpful for mesothelioma patients with large, unresectable tumors.
-In these cases, radiation therapy is used to relieve pain.
+This is especially helpful for mesothelioma patients with large, unresectable (i.e., unremovable) tumors.
+In these cases, radiation therapy is used when treating pain.

-Mesothelioma patients will experience adverse side effects from the disease and its treatments.
+Mesothelioma patients will experience adverse side effects from the disease as well as recovery side effects following treatment.
 These can include:

-To treat this, doctors and specialists will prescribe medications, like steroids, to boost the patient’s strength, and pain medication, to deal with any level of pain the patient may experience.
+To treat this, doctors and specialists will prescribe medications (like steroids) to boost the patient’s strength, as well as pain relief medication to deal with any level of pain the patient may experience.

 Complementary Therapies and Lifestyle Changes

 Depending on the situation, the doctor may suggest traditional and alternative therapies, along with some changes in their lifestyle.
 Many patients are finding relief with:

 Patients who lead active lives and change their diet can improve their pain and, at times, their prognosis.
 These changes don’t need to be drastic and can be as simple as:

 - Getting more rest